Jujutsu Kaisen 0 (film): Marketing

-The film was announed in March 2021 in the credits of the final Jujutsu Kaisen episode of the first season of the television series.
+The film was announced in March 2021 in the credits of the final Jujutsu Kaisen episode of the first season of the television series.
 In June 2021, the "Juju Fes 2021" MAPPA revealed to the audience the first poster of Yuta and Rika, with Akutami himself drawing his own rendition to celebrate.
 In the first teaser in July, it was revealed that Yuta was being voiced by Megumi Ogata, and Kana Hanazawa's role as Rika was revealed shortly afterwards.
 In promoting the movie, advertisements with Gojo as a dog were made alongside SoftBank Group.

 A novel adaptation by Baraddo Kitaguni, based on Hiroshi Seko's script, was published on the film's premiere date.
 A Jujutsu Kaisen #0.5 Tokyo Prefectural Jujutsu High School booklet was given to the film's audience members; it had a print run of 5 million copies.
 The booklet included an exclusive nine-page manga by Akutami, about the daily life of Okkotsu and the other first-year students, thumbnail layouts for the first chapter of the Jujutsu Kaisen 0 manga, the film's designs, a question-and-answer session with Akutami, and comments by the anime's staff and cast of the film.